Equatorial timelike circular orbits around generic ultracompact objects: Illustrations and efficiency

-The right panels in Fig. \ref{Fig:MiniBS_m_1} exhibit the efficiency for co-rotating (top) and counter-rotating (bottom) TCOs for mini-boson stars with $m=1$.
-In both cases, $\epsilon_{\rm abs}$ (red solid line) increases monotonically with $\phi_{\rm max}$ reaching unity.
-Such behaviour is explained by the increasingly smaller radii for the ISCO$_{\rm abs}$, which, in turn, leads to progressively smaller energies for TCOs therein.
+The right panels in Fig. \ref{Fig:MiniBS_m_1} exhibit the efficiency for prograde (top) and retrograde (bottom) TCOs for mini-boson stars with $m=1$.
+In both cases, $\epsilon_{\rm ISCO}$ (red solid line) increases monotonically with $\phi_{\rm max}$ reaching unity.
+In fact, for very compact solutions, the gravitational potential can be deep enough to yield efficiencies greater than one; truncating these plots (and the upcoming ones) at $\epsilon = 1$ is, however, enough to show that larger efficiencies than the ones found for Kerr are attained.
+Such behaviour is explained by the increasingly smaller radii for the ISCO, which, in turn, leads to progressively smaller energies for TCOs therein.
 This is consistent with the results in \cite{Collodel:2021gxu} (in the region analysed therein).